 Consider the history of median income

-Most people who file bankruptcy would prefer to file a Chapter 7.
+Most people who file bankruptcy in the Gainesville area would prefer to file a Chapter 7.
 There's a lot to like about Chapter 7.
 There is no requirement to repay your debts.
 The case is effectively over in less than four months.
 Chapter 7 can wipe out most common debts (other than student loans) unless it's a debt you choose to keep like the mortgage on your home).
 Chapter 13 has its own advantages, but Chapter 13 is more of a boutique bankruptcy, and people voluntarily choose it over Chapter 7 for only a few, select reasons.
 Unlike Chapter 7, Chapter 13 can stop a foreclosure and let you get caught up on the missing payments.
 Chapter 13 can allow you to keep some especially important items of property that you might lose in a Chapter 7.
 And while Chapter 13 is usually much better than not filing bankruptcy at all, for most people Chapter 7 would be even better.

 Creditors, on the other hand, would prefer debtors file a Chapter 13 and (make an attempt at repayment) rather than a Chapter 7 where creditors are less likely to receive anything.
 Under the old law, if a bankruptcy debtor had sufficient income to make significant debt repayment, the Chapter 7 trustee could ask the Court to (or the bankruptcy judge could himself) change the Chapter 7 case into a Chapter 13 case and so force the debtor to pay back at least some portion of the debts.
 Creditors, however, were not permitted to make this request (probably from the fear they would ask for it in every case).
 However, trustees did not make these requests often and the bankruptcy judges didn't have a great deal of guidance from the law in how to decide these issues, so results varied from court to court and state to state.
 Creditors were unhappy seeing what they thought were debtors who might be able to make repayments in Chapter 13 being allowed to file Chapter 7 and skip repayments on their debts.